avivamunshi/RecipeGenerator/README.md

 ### Questions of interest:
-How can the recipe be generated in a random manner?
+1. How can the recipe be generated in a random manner?<br>
-How do we make sure that only one recipe is the output with many recipes being possible?
+2. How do we make sure that only one recipe is the output with many recipes being possible?<br>
-What additional filters can we have apart from the recipe ingredients?
+3. What additional filters can we have apart from the recipe ingredients?
 (Can we add label types or filters?)
 For eg - cuisine type, calories limit, time duration

 ### Input/Output:
-Input: List of ingredients
+Input: List of ingredients<br>
 Output: one random recipe produced based on input.